JWTHI/openDRIVE-Matlab/README.md

 ## Class and Packages Structure
 The class structure is embedded into a package foldering.
 The structure will be briefly explained for a single case, but it holds for all the classes.

-All classes which are related to the openDRIVE are within the ODR package [+ODR](+ODR/).
+All classes, which are related to openDRIVE are within the ODR package [+ODR](+ODR/).
 Other, general functions are located in [+Utils](+Utils/).
 The class defintion and the methods of openDRIVE can be found in the folder [+ODR/@OpenDRIVE](+ODR/@OpenDRIVE/).
 The file, which has the name of the folder contains the class defintion, the ramining files are methods of this class.
 A nested structure is deployed, hence the defintions for example the lane class are located in [+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane](+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane/).

 ## Data and Example Files
-To test the provided tool, one may download the sample files from [http://www.opendrive.org/download.html](http://www.opendrive.org/download.html) and placed in the same folder as the project.
+To test the provided tool, one may download the sample files from [http://www.opendrive.org/download.html](http://www.opendrive.org/download.html) and place them in the same folder as the project.
 The filename (without .xodr) has to be defined in the main.

 ## Licence
 [LICENSE](LICENSE.txt)